13 Calibrating Hedonic Pricing Model for Private Highrise Property with GWR Method

 For more customisation options, refer to Tutorial: tbl_regression

-In this section, we would like to introduce you a fantastic R package specially programmed for performing OLS regression.
+In this section, we would like to introduce you a fantastic R package specially programmed for performing OLS regression diagnostics.
 It is called olsrr.
 It provides a collection of very useful methods for building better multiple linear regression models:

 • comprehensive regression output